 Think in terms of long-term gains, not short-term pains.

-A strong leader will see this is an opportunity to have a potentially benefiting life-changing conversation with someone.
+A strong leader will see this as an opportunity to have a life-changing conversation with someone.